-The FCEDD CEDS Update process encourages more

-coordination in the region, with federal land agencies, and with the state.
+The FCEDD CEDS Update process encourages more coordination in the region, with a multitude of local, state, and Federal agencies.
 The resultant plan provides clear direction for the EDD to focus its efforts.
 The coordination process will continue through plan implementation.